mmcguff/webhookLearning/README.md

 # Welcome to the webhookLearning POC!

 ## Objective
 The intent of this POC is to learn how to implement Webhooks in an API.
-Consider the following simple API resource with the following routes:
+Consider the following simple and vanilla API resource with the following routes:

 `POST` `{{baseurl}}/api/v1/users`